-Sadly, it may not always the best route to take, because you may end up getting fake kratom.
+Sadly, it may not always be the best route to take, because you may end up getting fake kratom.

-So, if you suddenly discover your kratom not working and you’ve ruled out all the possible reasons for it being kratom tolerance, chances are that you’ve purchased fake kratom.
+So, if you suddenly discover your kratom is not working and you’ve ruled out all the possible reasons for it being kratom tolerance, chances are that you’ve purchased fake kratom.

 Why You Shouldn’t Buy Cheap Kratom

 Imagine that you want to buy a designer watch.
 You would have a basic idea of how much it would cost.
 And if you see anything considerably below that price yet with the designer logo on it, you’d immediately suspect that it’s a knock-off.

 It costs a certain amount of money to buy kratom from suppliers and import it.
 So, if the retail price of kratom is low, it could mean the following:

 - It’s fake kratom mixed with expired kratom,

 - Kratom is mixed with other substances, and even if they are harmless that is not what you agree to pay for and it won’t deliver the desired results,